-Mardi Gras - The festival that needs no introduction.
-The Mardi Gras season begins shortly after Christmas and lasts until “Fat Tuesday,” the day before Ash Wednesday.
-While most will automatically think of Bourbon Street and its Mardi Gras festivities, the holiday is a city-wide celebration that is far more than just a big party.
-Mardi Gras is rooted in hundreds of years of tradition and is led by dozens of “krewes” that celebrate the season with a series of galas, balls and parades.
-The holiday has a family feel in the Uptown area near Tulane.
+The festival that needs no introduction.
+Carnival season begins 12 days after Christmas and lasts until Mardi Gras ("Fat Tuesday"), the day before Ash Wednesday.
+While most will automatically think of Bourbon Street and its revelers, the holiday is a city-wide celebration that is so much more.
+Mardi Gras is rooted in hundreds of years of tradition and is led by dozens of krewes that celebrate the season with a series of galas, balls, and - of course - parades.
+Mardi Gras is predominately a family celebration, especially in the Uptown area near Tulane.
 Head over to the parade route and get ready to shout "Throw me somethin', Mister!"

-French Quarter Fest - Considered by many to be the “local’s Mardi Gras”, French Quarter Fest is yet another wonderful springtime tradition in New Orleans.
-150 musical acts perform on stages throughout the French Quarter, and hundreds of different food venues are represented every year at FQF.
+French Quarter Fest is yet another wonderful springtime tradition in New Orleans.
+150 musical acts perform on stages throughout the French Quarter, and hundreds of different food venues are represented every year.

-Crescent City Classic - While we love to eat, New Orleanians also love to be active and stay healthy.
-Runners from across the city and around the country flock to New Orleans in the spring for the annual Crescent City Classic.
-The road race takes its runners through a number of New Orleans’s historic neighborhoods and ends its 10k trek amongst the majestic live oaks of City Park.
+While we love to eat, New Orleanians also love to be active and stay healthy.
+Runners from across the city and the country flock to New Orleans in the spring for the annual Crescent City Classic.
+The road race takes its runners through a number of historic neighborhoods and ends its 10k trek amongst the majestic live oaks of City Park.

-Oak Street Po' Boy Preservation Festival - In New Orleans, we don’t have sandwiches, and we don't have subs.
-We have po-boys...and we take our po' boys very seriously.
-The Po’boy Preservation Festival takes place just blocks from Tulane's campus.
-The festival showcases the culinary creations of many of New Orleans' best po' boy chefs.
+In New Orleans, we don’t have sandwiches, and we don't have subs.
+We have po-boys...and we take them very seriously.
+Po-Boy Fest takes place just blocks from Tulane's campus and showcases the creations of many of New Orleans' best chefs and restaurants.

-New Orleans Food and Wine Experience - This annual May festival brings together more than 175 Wineries from around the world.
-That, paired with food tasting from many of New Orleans' finest restaurants, and you can see why this festival is one of the most popular of the year.
+This annual May festival brings together more than 175 wineries from around the world.
+That paired with food tastings from many of New Orleans' finest restaurants helps you see why this festival is one of the most popular of the year.

-White Linen Night - White Linen night takes place in the trendy Warehouse District of Downtown New Orleans.
-A block festival of local art, as each gallery in the district opens their doors for an evening of music, food and gallery tours and the district in transformed into a block party of local art.
+White Linen night takes place in early August in the trendy Warehouse District of downtown New Orleans.
+A block party of local art, each gallery in the district opens its doors for an evening of music, food, and art gallery tours, and revelers wear their best white linen to attend.